-There is rarely any need to have an excuse to eat bacon, but this coming Monday offers a good reason to munch on the porcine morsels – for it is Collop Monday.
+There is rarely any need to have an excuse to eat bacon, but the Monday before Shrove Tuesday (27th Feb 2017) offers a good reason to munch on the porcine morsels – for it is Collop Monday.

 Rather overlooked now, Collop Monday was traditionally the day before Shrove Tuesday (aka, pancake day) and would have been part of the Shrovetide celebrations during the days before Lent.